 650,000 people.
 It also has a long, interesting history.
 Up until its independence it was mostly a vacation spot for Serbs and Russians.
-However, it's expected to enter the EU by 2025 making an investment in Montenegrin citizenship today a potential low-cost back door into the EU.
+However, it's expected to enter the EU in the next few years making an investment in Montenegrin citizenship today a potential low-cost back door into the EU.